escalab/GPTPU/README.md

 Once you have the Edge TPUs, please follow Google's document to install their drivers and toolchains before installing our GPTPU framework. https://coral.ai/docs/m2/get-started/#2-install-the-pcie-driver-and-edge-tpu-runtime

-You may also reference Section 3.1 of our arVix paper to build a multi-Edge-TPU machine (a lot cheaper) or purchase ASUS's 8x Edge TPU PCIe card https://iot.asus.com/products/AI-accelerator/AI-Accelerator-PCIe-Card/
+You may also reference Section 3.1 of our arXiv paper to build a multi-Edge-TPU machine (a lot cheaper) or purchase ASUS's 8x Edge TPU PCIe card https://iot.asus.com/products/AI-accelerator/AI-Accelerator-PCIe-Card/

 # Install GPTPU library (Our contribution)
 ## Compile all benchmarks